-- Bishop's Staff Meeting intentionality and accountability for increasing UKME vocations and expanding the numbers of UKME post holders recruited, overseen by a senior lead on diversity and inclusion on the Bishop's Staff team - revised recruitment, discernment and selection processes for lay/ordained posts including training on issues of race equality and unconscious bias - increasing the number of UKME post-holders recruited, both lay and ordained, and offering support for the progression of UKME clergy in pipeline leadership roles - providing mentoring for leadership for lay/ ordained UKME clergy, lay ministers and lay leaders (including support and mediation if relevant) and safe spaces for discussion along with networking opportunities - increasing diversity in representative participation on Synodical and Diocesan and parochial governance structures, particularly encouraging younger UKME emerging leaders - increased participation of UKME advisers in the vocational discernment team and support for those taking part in the process - unconscious bias and racial awareness training at all levels of Diocesan institutions, including deaneries and parishes, together with other training courses that look at theology, power, privilege, prejudice, and intercultural competence and intersectionality - embedding the work of the Area MEACCs within the Area Diocesan structures, offering practical support for parishes to enable them to engage with the ARC and the Diocesan action plan in their parochial and congregational context.
-This will include liturgical resources and educational materials on racial equality that promote the ongoing aspects of relationship building, repentance, reconciliation and healing
+- Bishop's Staff Meeting intentionality and accountability for increasing UKME vocations and expanding the numbers of UKME post holders recruited, overseen by a senior lead on diversity and inclusion on the Bishop's Staff team - revised recruitment, discernment and selection processes for lay/ordained posts including training on issues of race equality and unconscious bias - increasing the number of UKME post-holders recruited, both lay and ordained, and offering support for the progression of UKME clergy in pipeline leadership roles - providing mentoring for leadership for lay/ ordained UKME clergy, lay ministers and lay leaders (including support and mediation if relevant) and safe spaces for discussion along with networking opportunities - increasing diversity in representative participation on Synodical and Diocesan and parochial governance structures, particularly encouraging younger UKME emerging leaders - increased participation of UKME advisers in the vocational discernment team and support for those taking part in the process - unconscious bias and racial awareness training at all levels of Diocesan institutions, including deaneries and parishes, together with other training courses that look at theology, power, privilege, prejudice, and intercultural competence and intersectionality - embedding the work of the Area MEACCs

-12 Some may feel that this issue does not affect them, but there is nowhere in this Diocese, or even this country, where issues of diversity and inclusion are not raised.
+&lt;sup>12 Some may feel that this issue does not affect them, but there is nowhere in this Diocese, or even this country, where issues of diversity and inclusion are not raised.
 For example, on 4 February 2021, a church in Rottingdean, Sussex was forced by the Diocesan Chancellor to remove grave headstones because of the derogatory and racist language inscribed on them, and have them re-inscribed.

-13 The ARC plan for each area of Diocesan life must include programming, engagement, action, change, evaluation, review and if necessary revision, and must reach to parish level as well as to Diocesan strategies if it is to be effective.
+&lt;sup>13 The ARC plan for each area of Diocesan life must include programming, engagement, action, change, evaluation, review and if necessary revision, and must reach to parish level as well as to Diocesan strategies if it is to be effective.